deltachat/deltachat-desktop/docs/STYLES.md

 # CSS Guidelines

+We use `prettier` for code formatting, use `npm run fix-formatting` before commiting to format the code.

 ## How we go about styles

 We decided to move away from styled components to pure scss, further we're going to remove the BOM syntax that remains from the signal codebase.